Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Introduction

-To address Byzantine failures, we employ a Bayesian game approach, which treats the potential presence of Byzantine adversaries as \emph{types} assigned by nature, with each agent operating unaware of the types of others.
-We formalize robust c-MARL as a Bayesian Adversarial Robust Dec-POMDP (BARDec-POMDP), where existing robust MARL researchs \citep{li2019M3DDPG, sun2022romax, phan2020robustmarl1, phan2021robustmarl2} can be reinterpreted as pursuing an \emph{ex ante} equilibrium \citep{shoham2008bayesiangame1, gresik1991bayesiangame2}, viewing all other agents as potential adversaries under a prior distribution.
-However, this methodology may not always yield optimal results, as it can obscure the inherent trade-offs between the distinct equilibrium that cooperative-focused and robustness-focused agents might gravitate towards.
+To address Byzantine failures, we employ a Bayesian game approach, which treats Byzantine adversaries as \emph{types} assigned by nature, with each agent operating unaware of others' type.
+We formalize robust c-MARL as a Bayesian Adversarial Robust Dec-POMDP (BARDec-POMDP), where existing robust MARL researches \citep{li2019M3DDPG, sun2022romax, phan2020robustmarl1, phan2021robustmarl2} can be reinterpreted as pursuing an \emph{ex ante} equilibrium \citep{shoham2008bayesiangame1}, viewing all other agents as potential adversaries.
+However, these methods might not yield optimal outcomes as they can mask the trade-offs between the equilibria that cooperative and robustness-focused agents aim for.
 Moreover, this approach can result in overly conservative strategies \citep{li2019M3DDPG, sun2022romax}, given the low likelihood of adversaries taking control of all agents.

-Instead, we seek an \emph{ex interim} mixed-strategy robust Markov perfect Bayesian equilibrium.
-As time goes to infinity, the equilibrated policy weakly dominates the policy of \emph{ex ante} equilibrium in previous robust MARL studies.
-In our \emph{ex interim} equilibrium, each agent makes decisions based on its inferred posterior belief over other agents.
-This facility enables agents to collaborate effectively with identified allies while resisting manipulation by potential adversaries, thereby optimizing both cooperation and robustness concurrently.
-To realize this equilibrium, we derive a robust Harsanyi-Bellman equation for value function update and introduce a two-timescale actor-critic algorithm, demonstrating almost sure convergence under assumptions in stochastic approximation theory.
-Experiments in matrix game, Level-based Foraging and StarCraft II shows the robust behaviors of our defense under adversarial attack, including adaptation to compromised allies and acquiring complex micromanagement skills.
-Consequently, our approach effectively counters non-oblivious adversaries, random allies, observation-based attacks and transfer-based attacks, outperforming existing baselines by large margins.
+Instead, we seek an \emph{ex interim} mixed-strategy robust Markov perfect Bayesian equilibrium, which weakly dominates the policy of \emph{ex ante} equilibrium in previous robust MARL studies as time goes to infinity.
+Agents in our \emph{ex interim} equilibrium makes decisions based on its inferred posterior belief over other agents, enhancing cooperation with allies and defense against adversaries concurrently.
+To realize this equilibrium, we derive a robust Harsanyi-Bellman equation for value function update and introduce a two-timescale actor-critic algorithm, with almost sure convergence under certain assumptions.
+Experiments in matrix game, Level-based Foraging and StarCraft II shows our defense exhibits intricate micromanagement skills and adaptively aligns with allies under worst-case perturbations.
+Consequently, our defense outperforms existing baselines under non-oblivious adversaries, random allies, observation-based attacks and transfer-based attacks by large margins.

 \paragraph{Contribution.} Our contributions are two-fold: first, we theoretically formulate Byzantine adversaries in c-MARL as a BARDec-POMDP, and concurrently pursues robustness and cooperation by targeting an \emph{ex interim} equilibrium.
 Secondly, to achieve this equilibrium, we devise an actor-critic algorithm that ensures almost sure convergence under certain conditions.
 Empirically, our method exhibits greater resilience against a broad spectrum of adversaries on three c-MARL environments.